Lumute/dns2avahi/README.md

+# Thanks

+mDNS appropriated the .local tld long after Microsoft pushed it who people as a good practice to build company domains, a lot of companies out there still using .local domains.
+Renaming a Windows domain although possible is a huge undertake with lots of implications.
+Now that OSs (like Android 12) started exclusively using mDNS for .local resolution this is a bigger issue and this code is the perfect workaround.

+This is a fork of [Jan Janak's dns2avahi](https://github.com/janakj/dns2avahi) (Thanks a lot Jan) with some minor changes to support Windows DNS Servers and a bit of logic to support pulling multiple domains each from a separate DNS Server (optional).
+Also added a couple of files to install it as a service on a Raspberry Pi.

 # DNS to Avahi Gateway

 This project provides tools to publish and resolve ordinary DNS zones in multicast DNS via [Avahi](https://www.avahi.org).
 The [`avahi-publisher`](avahi-publisher.py) program downloads an entire DNS zone from the DNS server and publishes all its resource records to multicast DNS via the local Avahi daemon instance.
 The [`avahi-resolver`](avahi-resolver.py) program implements an extension module for the [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) DNS resolver that can be used to lookup ordinary DNS queries in multicast DNS via Avahi.